 END OF Relationships and children

-The family law duty lawyer may be able to help on your court date for family law matters in the Family Court of Australia or the Federal Circuit Court.
+The family law duty lawyer may be able to help on your court date for family law matters in the Federal Circuit and Family Court of Australia.

 The family law duty lawyer can give you free legal advice and can help you by:

-The family law duty lawyer is a free lawyer who may be able to help you if you have a family law matter in the Family Law Court of Australia or the Federal Circuit Court.
+The family law duty lawyer is a free lawyer who may be able to help you if you have a family law matter in the Federal Circuit and Family Court of Australia.

 You can only get help from the family law duty lawyer on your court date, if you are self-representing, and haven't received any legal advice before going to court.

 The family law duty lawyer may not necessarily appear with you in court (unless you have a specific need), but they can still:

 You don't have to book to see the family law duty lawyer, but you should check if they're available at the court you're attending and on your court date.
 If you need legal help, you should arrive early to the court (on your court date) and ask to see the family law duty lawyer.